Thin Film Growth

 Physics, Materials Science and Applications

-- Z Cao, Chinese Academy of Sciences, China
+- Zexian Cao, Chinese Academy of Sciences, China

 Thin film technology is used in many applications such as microelectronics, optics, hard and corrosion resistant coatings and micromechanics, and thin films form a uniquely versatile material base for the development of novel technologies within these industries.
 Thin film growth provides an important and up-to-date review of the theory and deposition techniques used in the formation of thin films.

 Part one focuses on the theory of thin film growth, with chapters covering nucleation and growth processes in thin films, phase-field modelling of thin film growth and surface roughness evolution.
 Part two covers some of the techniques used for thin film growth, including oblique angle deposition, reactive magnetron sputtering and epitaxial growth of graphene films on single crystal metal surfaces.
 This section also includes chapters on the properties of thin films, covering topics such as substrate plasticity and buckling of thin films, polarity control, nanostructure growth dynamics and network behaviour in thin films.